-What is bouldering?
+What is Bouldering?

 Another great benefit of bouldering is the social aspect.
 You tend to stand around trying to figure out problems with other people.
 Most of the time with complete strangers, all with a common goal.

-Set on a 30 degree incline.
+The Burnley Bouldering Wall 2 is set on a 30 degree incline.
 Wall 2 is by far the most popular wall.
 Offering a good range of traversing and bouldering problems to conquer.

 There are three separate bouldering walls.
-Each set at different inclines from vertical, 30 and 45 degrees.
+Each wall is set at different inclines: vertical, 30 degrees and 45 degrees.

 You will notice that all the plastic hold on the walls are different colours.

-That’s because each colour represents a different climbing problem for you to solve.
+This is because each colour represents a different climbing problem for you to solve.
 Generally, there are two types of problems paths:

-When to go to Burnley bouldering wall.
+When to go to Burnley Bouldering Wall

 Cost: 100% Free